Video Streaming Fundamentals

-Video Streaming is a way of transmitting video data over a computer network in a steady flow (or stream) and allowing it to be played while further data still being received.
+Video Streaming is a way of transmitting video data over a network in a steady flow (or stream) and allowing it to be played while further data still being received.

 What is the difference between Live Streaming and Video On Demand (VOD) streaming?

 Live Streaming video features a live event as it is happening, similar to linear (classic) television.
 All viewers of a live event are watching the same content at the same time.

 Video On Demand streaming is showing pre-recorded media, like movies.
 Viewers can watch at any time (i.e. on demand) and are able to seek to any point in the video.

 What are the stages of a typical Streaming Video workflow?

 - Capture – convert analog image and sound into data